alex-bochkarev/bochkarev.io/content/tools/ts-git.md

 ```

 Assume we have implemented some basic functionality, and would like to save a
-snapshot of this state of the repo.
-Note that git "knows" that we have some changes:
+snapshot of this state in the repo.
+Note that git "knows" that we have some
+changes now:

 ```bash
 git status
 ```

+Output:

 ```text
 On branch master